python/mypy/docs/source/mypy_daemon.rst

 .. note::

-    The command-line of interface of mypy daemon may change in future mypy releases.
+    The command-line interface of mypy daemon may change in future mypy releases.

 .. note::